History and culture of substituted amphetamines: Military use

-One of the earliest uses of amphetamine and methamphetamine was during World War II, when they were used by Axis and Allied forces.
+One of the earliest uses of amphetamine and methamphetamine was during World War II when they were used by Axis and Allied forces.

 As early as 1919, Akira Ogata synthesized methamphetamine via reduction of ephedrine using red phosphorus and iodine.
 Later, the chemists Hauschild and Dobke from the German pharmaceutical company Temmler developed an easier method for converting ephedrine to methamphetamine.
-As a result, it was possible for Temmler to market it on a large scale as a nonprescription drug under the trade name Pervitin (methamphetamine hydrochloride).
+As a result, Temmler could market it on a large scale as a nonprescription drug under the trade name Pervitin (methamphetamine hydrochloride).
 Pervitin was commonly used by the German and Finnish militaries.
 Adolf Hitler is rumored to have begun using amphetamine occasionally after 1937, and to have become addicted to it in late 1942; although this is disputed by historians who argue he was suffering from health issues.

 It was widely distributed across German military ranks and divisions, from elite forces to tank crews and aircraft personnel, with millions of tablets being distributed for its stimulant effects and to induce extended wakefulness.

 More than 35 million three-milligram doses of Pervitin were manufactured for the German army and air force between April and July 1940; however, this amounts to only three tablets per serviceman a month.
 Use of Pervitin was restricted by the Wehrmacht and Nazi Germany as a whole under the Opium Law, which required the drug be obtained through a physician's prescription.

 After April 1941 the drug was no longer distributed to servicemen on a mass scale due to its dangerous side effects, and several deaths were attributed to Pervitin.
 Use continued albeit closely monitored.
 In the military, Pervitin was discouraged during combat due to its negative side effects, it was more commonly abused behind the front lines.